 Minimising risk by consequence or lengthening is the main aim, and this is where it’s difficult with climate change.
 Due to an increase in extreme weather frequency, any estimates used must be updated regularly (the more data, the better the model).

 Consequences must consider the impact on safety for the environment, commercial costs, business viability and broad objectives (previously defined as productivity and business continuity).
 Once there is an indication of where priorities lie, preferred safety measures must be evaluated and then placed in a formal plan for execution.

 Management of Change

 Management of change can be introduced as a result of a climate or geopolitical change risk assessment.
 The implications of change and its consequences should be separated from the reason that the change was introduced.
 Management of change systems must be adequately evaluated and managed with any risks being appropriately mitigated – or else there could be a breach.

 Our client, who changed raw material supplier had been provided with the same compound with a particle size difference, unknowingly required a change to their basis of safety.
 All risk assessments associated with DSEAR were no longer valid because of material deviation.
 The raw material was correct from a processing point of view, but it wasn’t from their basis of safety.

 A rigorous management of change system would have identified that it was necessary to add a mitigation layer.
 Before specific mitigation is conveniently introduced, a material must be categorised via adequate testing.
-Test results would inform the assessment, and measures could be identified and could be put in place in order to bring the process back inside a safe state and fulfil company requirements and UK law.
+Test results would inform the assessment, and measures could be identified and could be put in place to bring the process back into a safe state and fulfil company requirements and UK law.
 All of the above require testing.